How Dima's Radar Works

 How It Was Built

 Built entirely with Claude Code, no manual data entry — every event discovered, scored, enriched, and deployed through an AI-assisted pipeline.
-What started as a single-session build turned into an actual side project: rebuilt and re-shipped across dozens of rounds as real usage turned up what actually needed fixing.
+What started as a single-session build turned into a side project that now largely runs itself: a scheduled agent keeps the data current whether or not anyone opens the repo.

 1